Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Subsystem non-invertible SPTs and interface modes

 We will determine the second factor case-by-case from (\ref{D_absorbs_U}) and the way the operators composed of $\Zeff$s are mapped, as explained in Appendix \ref{appendix_of_derivation_of_noninv}.
 Focusing on the region around the interface and neglecting degrees of freedom far from it, we locally obtain the algebra

-If there is an appropriate $\hat{p}$ which satisfies (\ref{phatcond}) and yields a nontrivial sign factor in (\ref{equation_of_projective_algebra})\footnote{If we do not neglect the qubits located far from the interface, their contributions to the phase factor cancel those from the interface region, resulting in an overall trivial phase.}, the interface typically has a degenerate mode protected by the symmetry.
+If there is an appropriate $\hat{p}$ which satisfies (\ref{phatcond}) and yields a nontrivial sign factor in (\ref{equation_of_projective_algebra})\footnote{If we do not neglect the qubits located far from the interface, their contributions to the phase factor cancel those from the interface region, resulting in an overall trivial phase.
+However, the sign factor localized around the interface is crucial to protect the degenerate mode.}, the interface typically has a degenerate mode protected by the symmetry.
 However, caution is required: $\Dee = 0$ also satisfies the above equation, but in that case, it does not guarantee the presence of a symmetry-protected degenerate edge mode.
 To ensure that $\Dee$ is non-zero and actually protects the edge mode, we have to identify the operator realization on the effective Hilbert space.
 In other words, since (\ref{D_absorbs_U}) implies that any state which violates $U_p = \Uhat_{\phat} = 1$ vanishes under $\Dee$, we choose the system size carefully so that (\ref{upaction_on_alphabeta_interface}) is $1$ for any $p$ satisfying (\ref{pcond}).
 Once we get the expression of $\Dee$ on the effective Hilbert space, we can determine the symmetry action on a group of qubits which are spatially well separated from the others by using a method discussed in Appendix \ref{appendix_of_decomposing_symmetry}.